salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 == Frequently Asked Questions ==
 = Is this a standalone Plugin? =

-No. You cannot use Premium Blocks without Gutenberg as it\'s a blocks plugin for Gutenberg.
+No. You cannot use Premium Blocks without Gutenberg as it's a blocks plugin for Gutenberg.

 = Does it work with any WordPress theme? =